vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 a result of not doing strength exercises for a while (the last time was 2025-11-05) though there may be a contribution from the recent temperature drop that my body had not fully adjusted to.

+## 2025-11-19: skipped hand gripper exercises to do handwriting practice

+On Wednesday 2025-11-19, I skipped hand gripper exercises, using the time (and some of the same muscles) for periodic handwriting practice instead.